kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### What is Cluster Autoscaler?

-Cluster Autoscaler is a standalone program that adjusts the size of a Kubernetes cluster to the current needs.
+Cluster Autoscaler is a standalone program that adjusts the size of a Kubernetes cluster to meet the current needs.

-### When Cluster Autoscaler changes the size of a cluster?
+### When does Cluster Autoscaler change the size of a cluster?

 Cluster Autoscaler increases the size of the cluster when:
 * there are pods that failed to schedule on any of the current nodes due to insufficient resources.
 * adding a node similar to the nodes currently present in the cluster would help.

 Cluster Autoscaler decreases the size of the cluster when some nodes are consistently unneeded for a significant amount of time.
-A node is unneeded when it has low utilization and all of its important pod can be moved elsewhere.
+A node is unneeded when it has low utilization and all of its important pods can be moved elsewhere.

 ### What types of pods can prevent CA from removing a node?

 * Kube-system pods that are not run on the node by default.
-* Pods that are not backed by a controller objects (so not created by deployment, replica set, job, stateful set etc).
+* Pods that are not backed by a controller object (so not created by deployment, replica set, job, stateful set etc).
 * Pods with local storage.

-### How Horizontal Pod Autoscaler works with Cluster Autoscaler?
+### How does Horizontal Pod Autoscaler work with Cluster Autoscaler?

 Horizontal Pod Autoscaler changes the deployment's or replicaset's number of replicas based on the current CPU load.
-If the load increases HPA will create new replicas, for which there may or may not be enough space in the cluster.
-If there is no enough resources then CA will try to bring up some nodes so that the HPA-created pods have a place to run.
+If the load increases HPA will create new replicas for which there may or may not be enough space in the cluster.
+If there are not enough resources then CA will try to bring up some nodes so that the HPA-created pods have a place to run.
 If the load decreases, HPA will stop some of the replicas.
 As a result, some nodes may start to be underutilized or completely empty and then CA will delete such unneeded nodes.